 The first step is to come in and talk to us.
 We do not charge for the first appointment.
 We listen, we talk, and we make suggestions.

 Watch this short video to learn more about the estate planning you should be doing.

 Stephen E. Covell

-Mr. Covell has practiced law for over 34 years in Baton Rouge and Covington areas.
+Mr. Covell has practiced law for over 34 years in the Baton Rouge and Covington areas.
 He is a partner in the law firm of Covell & Covell and concentrates his practice in the areas of estate and financial planning as well as successions and probate litigation.
 He is also Of Counsel to the Baton Rouge law firm of Carleton, Hebert, Wittenbrink, and Schoenfelt.
 Mr. Covell has drafted more than 4,000 wills and trusts in his practice.
 He received his Juris Doctor degree from the Louisiana State University Law Center in 1975.
 He is a frequent speaker in the estate planning field for corporate sponsored groups and also teaches estate planning seminars sponsored by the National Business Institute for lawyers’ continuing legal education requirements.
 Mr. Covell is a Series 65 Registered Investor Advisor Representative and is licensed to provide financial and investment advice to his clients.
 He is co-author of the Louisiana Legal Advisor which is a popular book on Louisiana law written for the layman, now in its 5th edition.

 Lauren K. Covell